chocochaos/propel-rulable-behavior/README.md

 ```

 As you can see, there are three methods you need to implement:
-* `objectMeetsRule`: checks wether an object meets the rule.
+* `objectMeetsRule`: checks whether an object meets the rule.
 * `filterByMeetsRule`: apply filters to a query to only find items which meet the rule.
 * `filterByFailsRule`: apply filters to a query to only find items which do not meet the rule.